 My name is Sarah Sirbasku Williams, PhD and I am a psychologist, life coach, tutor, educational consultant and advocate.
 These are all the roles I take when I help clients find ways to improve their lives.
 Meaningful Mess Life Coaching and Therapy is where I do my work.

 A few personal things about me: I love to laugh and tend to laugh quite loudly.
-I have a PhD in clinical psychology and have been in private practice for 14 years.
-I love eating chocolate chip cookies, going swimming, and hanging out with my dog.
+I have a PhD in clinical psychology and have been in private practice for 17 years.
+I love eating chocolate chip cookies, going swimming, crafting, working on my planner, and hanging out with my pets.
 Although, not necessarily all at the same time.
 I am a psychologist for clients who are dealing mental health issues, such as anxiety, ADHD, Autism Spectrum Disorders, and depression.
 I coach adolescents and adults who need help reaching goals or who are dealing with a major life transition, such as going off to college, changing careers, getting back into the workforce after a break, and retiring.
 I also coach children, teenagers, and adults on executive functioning skills, which include planning, prioritizing, organization, time management, sustained attention, task initiation, working memory, emotional control, study skills, and metacognition.
 I tutor students in test preparation (for tests like the SAT, ACT, college placement exams, and GRE) and in college planning.
 I tutor psychology graduate students in courses they are taking, comprehensive exams, and all the various stages of dissertations.
 I am an educational consultant for families that have a child receiving IEP or 504 services at school.
 As an educational advocate, I help prepare parents for school IEP meetings, review IEP goals and accommodations, and attend IEP meetings with the family.

 I am a Certified Martha Beck Life Coach, helping teenagers and adults who are going through major life transitions.
 With life coaching, some of clients I have worked with include: A woman who was retiring from her career of the last 30 years and was both excited and terrified about what to do next.
 A college student that was getting ready to graduate but was lost when she thought about what career to pursue.
 A high school student who wanted to go to college, but was not sure how to even begin to work toward that goal.
 A woman who was in a serious car accident and had to learn how to live her life in a wheel chair.
 These are all people who felt stuck by their life circumstances and are now thriving and growing in new directions.
 Myself, I have had a fair share of both painful and exciting life events.
 I wasn’t always so graceful as I navigated my way through life transitions and often ended up increasing my pain through the stories that I told myself about what all of this meant about me.
 I want to help you get through your life transition with the least suffering possible and on a path towards a new life that feels good to you.
 Together, we can discover and build on your strengths.
 And in the process, help you find the meaning in your messy situation.